octohost/ghost/README.md

 Example site \(usually\) at [http://ghost.octohost.io](http://ghost.octohost.io)

+PLEASE NOTE: This Dockerfile keeps the data files inside the container.
+You can and will lose data unless you take steps to:

+1. Backup your image.
+2. Move your datafiles to an external volume.
+3. Find another solution to save the state.

 # [Ghost](https://github.com/TryGhost/Ghost)

 Ghost is a free, open, simple blogging platform that's available to anyone who wants to use it.
 Lovingly created and maintained by [John O'Nolan](http://twitter.com/JohnONolan) + [Hannah Wolfe](http://twitter.com/ErisDS) + an amazing group of [contributors](https://github.com/TryGhost/Ghost/contributors).